NickMcWay/InFrame/README.md

 4. Browse your composites in the **Gallery** tab.
 5. Adjust preferences in **Settings**.

+## Marketing Page
+Share InFrame with your audience using the included landing page located at [`index.html`](index.html).
+The page highlights the core experience, showcases previews of the app, and links directly to the App Store listing so visitors can download the app immediately.

 ### Privacy & Legal Templates
 - [Privacy Policy](PRIVACY_POLICY.md)
 - [Terms of Use](TERMS_OF_USE.md)